 In accordance with the provisions of the Memorandum and Articles of the Company, the board has delegated specific responsibilities to board committees.
-With due regard to the System of Governance required by the Solvency II Directive, the board has established the Audit Committee, the Remuneration and Nominations Committee, the Risk and Compliance Committee, the Investment Committee, the Protected Cells Committee and the Executive Committee.
-Appointment to these committees is the prerogative of the board of directors; however the board ensures an appropriate interaction with all of the committees it establishes as well as key functions reporting to such committee meetings but it also requests information proactively and performance is regularly discussed and challenged both at board and committee level.
+With due regard to the System of Governance required by the Solvency II Directive, the board has established the Audit Committee, the Remuneration and Nominations Committee, the Risk and Compliance Committee, the Investment Committee, the Information Technology Committee, the Protected Cells Committee and the Executive Committee.
+Appointment to these committees is the prerogative of the board of directors; however the board ensures an appropriate interaction with all of the committees it establishes as well as key functions reporting to such committees and to the board and committee level.
 These committees have charters, which are set and annually reviewed by the board.
 The two executive committees, being the Executive and the Protected Cells Committees, are chaired by the Chief Executive Officer, while the Audit, Remuneration, Risk Management and Information Technology Committees are chaired by non-executive directors.